digitalillusion/rudp-tunnel/README.md

 Before starting, make sure that the Aeron driver is running.

-Start the server-side proxy, open a channel with the remote client and listen on the IPX server address (destination)
+Start the server-side proxy, listen on the IPX server address (destination)

-    rudp-tunnel -r 97.22.247.211 -d 127.0.0.1:19900
+    rudp-tunnel -d 127.0.0.1:19900

 Then, the client-side proxy opens a channel with the remote server on a given routing interface and listens to an IPX connection (origin)